8 Free Printable Area and Perimeter Anchor Chart

 Anchor Chart for Area and Perimeter of Triangle

-Let’s start with the most basic form of a polygon.
-Thinking what it might be?
-Yes, a triangle.
+We will start today’s example session with the basic form of the polygon which is a triangle.
 A triangle is formed with three sides and three angles.
 See the following chart for an understanding of how you can find the area and perimeter of a triangle.

 Anchor Chart for Area and Perimeter of Square